ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/selfservice/overview.md

 - Recruitment
 - etc (Other)

-Employees can open ticket, add comments/notes, update, view status.
+- Employees can open ticket, add comments/notes, update, view status.
-Each ticket is assigned to the related department is tracked until resolved.
+- Each ticket is assigned to the related department is tracked until resolved.
+- Employee Engagement Managers will Triage the ticket to resolution as needed.
-This feature is supported by a business process that

-- sends notification to all parties when a the ticket is updated.
-- sends escalation emails to appropriate departments and person when action is taken within certain time limit
+- The Module is backed by a business process engine that will send notification to all parties when a the ticket is updated  and also sends escalation emails to appropriate departments and person when action is taken within certain time limit